vxlang/vxlang-page/README.md

   - [Packer] As a user request, I have re-activated the feature for add-on.
 - `1.2.1.1`
   - [Obfuscator] Add obfuscation pattern.
-- `1.2.1.0`
-  - [Packer] Fixed .NET-related bugs.
-  - [Packer] Packer add-on modules are no longer supported.
-  - [Obfuscator] Default code obfuscation has been added again.
-  - The default obfuscation pattern will be updated every version :)

 ## TODO
 - `Task`